visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  SetTimeSliderState(state) -> integer
+  TimeSliderSetState(state) -> integer

-state : type
+state : integer
     A zero-based integer containing the time state that we want to make active.

-return value : integer
+return type : CLI_return_t
-    The SetTimeSliderState function returns 1 on success and 0 on failure.
+    The TimeSliderSetState function returns 1 on success and 0 on failure.

 **Description:**

-    The SetTimeSliderState function sets the time state for the active time slider.
+    The TimeSliderSetState function sets the time state for the active time slider.
 This is the function to use if you want to animate through time or change the current keyframe frame.